moby/moby/docs/extend/authorization.md

 ### Setting up docker daemon

 Authorization plugins are enabled with a dedicated command line argument.
-The argument contains a comma separated list of the plugin names, which should be the same as the plugin’s socket or spec file.
+The argument contains the plugin name, which should be the same as the plugin’s socket or spec file.
+Multiple authz-plugin parameters are supported.
 ```
-$ docker -d authz-plugins=plugin1,plugin2,...
+$ docker daemon --authz-plugins=plugin1 --auth-plugins=plugin2,...
 ```

 ### Calling authorized command (allow)